 Most intelligent cores are supported by the three major public cloud platforms: Microsoft Azure, Amazon Web Services (AWS), and Google.
-Bluefin (the Mindtree SAP practice) is accredited to deploy on all three and has an especially close relationship with Microsoft.
+The Mindtree SAP practice is accredited to deploy on all three and has an especially close relationship with Microsoft.

-At Bluefin, our mantra is: “Think big, start small, act now.”
+At Mindtree, our mantra is: “Think big, start small, act now.”